Concert in your area for Hip-Hop, Electronic, and Pop.

-Find out more about Hip-Hop and Electronic.
+Find out more about Hip-Hop, Electronic, and Pop.

 Sir Mix-a-Lot began his musical career by founding the Nastymix record label with partner Nasty Nes.
 He released a variety of singles over the following years in an attempt to make a name for himself on the hip hop circuit.
 He collated some of his early material into the debut album 'Swass' which featured singles such as 'Square Dance Rap' and 'Posse on Broadway'.
 This album now holds a platinum selling certificate in the United States.